cdp-trial-patterns/opendatalakehouse/03_visualize.md

 In this lab, we will create a dataset that contains a correlation across the various datasets we have ingested and prepare for creating visualizations.

 1. Once you create a project as described in `Lab 1`, click on the `Data` tab then on `All Connections` tab.
-You should see a connection containing the name `DWarehouse`.
+You should see a connection containing the name `dataengg`.
 Click this.
 2. Now click `New Dataset`
 3. `Dataset title` as `airlines-master`
 4. `Data Source` as `From SQL`